Top 7 Ways to Fix Google Slides Not Loading in Chrome

 Step 1: Open Google Chrome on your computer.
 Click the three-dot menu icon at the top-right corner, go to More tools, and select Clear browsing data.

-Clear Browsing Data Panel in Chrome
+Clear Browsing Data Panel in Google Chrome

-Step 2: Under the Advanced tab, tick the ‘Hosted app data’ checkbox and clear all the other checkboxes.
+Step 2: Under the Advanced tab, tick the Hosted app data checkbox and clear all the other checkboxes.
 Then, click the Clear data button.

-Clear Hosted App Data in Chrome
+Clear Hosted App Data in Google Chrome

-7. Clear Browsing Data
+Fix 6: Clear Browsing Data

 If Google Slides is not working properly in Chrome even after purging the hosted app data, it’s likely that the existing browsing data is corrupt.
 Here’s how you can get rid of the problematic browsing data.

-Step 2: Use the drop-down menu to select All time and tick the checkboxes that read ‘Cookies and other site data’ and ‘Cached images and files.’
+In Google Chrome, press Ctrl + Shift + Delete to open the Clear browsing data panel.
+Use the drop-down menu to select All time and tick the checkboxes that read Cookies and other site data and Cached images and files.
 Then, hit the Clear data button.

-Clear Cache and Cookies in Chrome
+Clear Cache and Cookies in Chrome Desktop

-Last updated on 15 June, 2023
+Last updated on 26 April, 2024

-The above article may contain affiliate links which help support Guiding Tech.
-However, it does not affect our editorial integrity.
-The content remains unbiased and authentic.
+The article above may contain affiliate links which help support Guiding Tech.
+The content remains unbiased and authentic and will never affect our editorial integrity.